QunaSys/quantum-algorithm-grand-challenge-2023/README.md

 All codes we have prepared are written by using **QURI Parts**.

 In QAGC, it is also possible to use **Qiskit** as an input of the sampling function.
 When you input a Qiskit circuit or operator, it is automatically converted into QURI Parts one and sampled.
-We have provided an example of how to use the sampler and sampling estimator with qiskit circuits and operators in `tutorials.example_qiskit.ipynb`.
+We have provided an example of how to use the sampler and sampling estimator with qiskit circuits and operators in `tutorials.qiskit_sampling.ipynb`.

-In QURI Parts, There are codes to convert **Cirq** circuits and operators to **QURI Parts**.
+In QURI Parts, there are codes to convert **Cirq** circuits and operators to **QURI Parts**.
 When implementing with **Cirq**, you can use these codes to use the provided sampling function with cirq circuits and operators.

 ```python
 from quri_parts.cirq.circuit import circuit_from_cirq